 In recent years, the construction sector has been experiencing, at international level, low profitability margins due to excessively aggressive commercial strategies, imbalances in transfer of risk with customers and cost inflation.
-In 2019, such strong competitiveness affected the profitability of Ferrovial Agroman, which registered losses, mainly due to a €345 million provision made in the first quarter of 2019 to cover potential losses in some projects in the US as a result of the increase in prices in subcontracting and raw materials, as well as the extension of the approval periods in the design phase.
+In 2019, such strong competitiveness affected the profitability of Ferrovial Construction, which registered extraordinary losses, mainly due to a \notin 345 million provision made in the first quarter of 2019 to cover potential losses in some projects in the US as a result of the increase in prices in subcontracting and raw materials, as well as the extension of the approval periods in the design phase.